 The barns and equipment storage areas located on-site would require removal prior to any construction.
 If the structures are demolished, they will require evaluation for asbestos and lead containing materials.
 If such materials are present in the demolition of the structures, special demolition and disposal practices are required in accordance with state regulations to ensure their safe handling.
+For instance, if asbestos or lead is present, there is a special demolition process, as well as special landfills that are permitted to accept such demolition debris.
+It should be noted that CEQA does not require that these hazardous materials must be tested and analyzed at the current time - only that adequate measures would be taken to reduce the potential for a significant hazard to the public or environment is generated during project activities (including demolition).
+However, if the asbestos or lead is not present, then the demolition process would not require any special handling.
 Additionally, existing areas containing storage of farm equipment would require soil sampling to assess the soils in these areas.